|Divide by five||$56,440|

 When your employment ends, your active membership in the Plan also ends.
 At that point, you’ll need to decide what to do with your pension.
 Your pension is an important part of your financial future.
 We recommend that you talk to an independent financial advisor when considering the pension options available when you leave your employer.

 If you leave the employment of a WISE Trust participating employer but are not yet eligible for an immediate pension, you may leave your pension entitlement in the Plan and defer receiving it.
 This is called a deferred pension.

 What is a deferred pension?

 The amount of your deferred pension is what you earned up to the date you terminated employment.
-You can receive it as a pension as early as your reduced or unreduced retirement age, or on your normal retirement age of 65.
+You can receive it as a pension as early as age 55 at your reduced or unreduced retirement age, or on your normal retirement age of 65.
 Refer to Collecting your pension for more information.

 A deferred pension receives the same indexing as retiree pensions during the deferral period.
 Refer to Indexation for more information.

 This is the default option for members who do not return the election form by the deadline indicated in the termination/retirement package.
 The default selection is irrevocable; you cannot request to transfer commuted value to another retirement arrangement after the deadline.

 What is a commuted value?